idrees04/idrees04/README.md

 <!-- Growth and Learning Section -->
 <h2>🌱 Growth and Learning</h2>

 <p>As a self-taught programmer, I've journeyed through countless hours of coding, debugging, and learning.
 My path has been marked by persistent growth, a journey that reflects in every project I undertake.
-With over 2.5 years of hands-on experience, I continue to delve into the depths of frontend technologies, always eager to embrace new challenges and innovations.</p>
+With over 2.5 years of hands-on experience in react js and over 1 years in react native, I continue to delve into the depths of frontend technologies, always eager to embrace new challenges and innovations.</p>

 <!-- Philosophy Section -->
 <h2>💡 Philosophy</h2>